sil-dictionary-lexical-services/AdjustHomographs/README.md

 # Adjust Homographs
 This repo contains a script to number homographs within an SFM (Standard Format Marker) lexicon file.
 It is a re-write of the DLS AddHomographs repo.
 A homograph pair are two words that are different words, but have the same spelling.

-The main script in this repo is **AdjstHm.pl.** It goes through various fields of an SFM looking for homographs.
+The main script in this repo is **AdjustHm.pl.** It goes through various fields of an SFM looking for homographs.
 When it finds homographs, it notes any of the homographs that already have a number.
 It won't change any pre-existing numbers.
 Any homographs that aren't already numbered are assigned new numbers.
 They receive numbers greater than any numbers already assigned.

 ## Running the script

 Edit the .**INI** file to say which SFMs are used to mark records and fields that can contain homographs.
-A model **.INI** file, **AdjstHm.ini** is included with the repo and is explained below.
+A model **.INI** file, **AdjustHm.ini** is included with the repo and is explained below.

 If you use WSL, make sure the script has Linux line endings.
 The script will correctly read SFM and .INI files that have Windows line endings.
 The output file will contain Linux line endings.